ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

 ## Verifying MPIO configuration

-1. To check whether multipath is picking up the devices, list the devices.
+1. To check if multipath is picking up the devices, list the devices.
 If it is configured correctly, only two NETAPP devices show up.

   ```
   multipath -l